CodeLifterIO/CovidApi.CodeLifter.IO/README.md

 # Sample API Calls:

 ## global stats
-/global
+- /global
-/global/timesseries
+- /global/timesseries

-## national stats
+## national stats. {'us' is the slug built for the United States}
-/countries
+- /countries
-/country/us
+- /country/us
-/country/us/timeseries
+- /country/us/timeseries
-/country/us/provinces
+- /country/us/provinces

-## state-provincial stats
+## state-provincial stats {'wa' is the slug built for the state of Washington in the United States}
-/provinces
+- /provinces
-/province/washington
+- /province/washington
-/province/washington/timeseries
+- /province/washington/timeseries
-/province/districts
+- /province/districts

-## district-county stats (Still seems to have a few bugs)
+## district-county stats (Still seems to have a few bugs). {'king' is the slug built for the county of King in the state of Washington in the United States}
-/districts
+- /districts
-/district/king
+- /district/king
-/district/king/timeseries
+- /district/king/timeseries